Log in

 The 4 best chatbot platforms

-• ManyChat for the best price point
+• Manychat for the best price point

 • Chatfuel for simple setup

-• Tidio for unlimited chatbots
+• Tidio for a mix of AI and traditional chatbots

-What makes a great chatbot creator?
+What makes a good chatbot builder?

 How we evaluate and test apps

-All of our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
-We spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
+Our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
+Unless explicitly stated, we spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

 • They integrate with the systems you use.
 Chatbot solutions are supposed to take the hassle out of repetitive tasks and questions.
 In practice, this means they need access to the tools you use most often.
 Is a customer wondering where their order is?
 Then your chatbot should be able to check their order status on Shopify.
 If it can't answer their question, then it should be able to ping your team on Slack.
 To make this list, each bot builder had to integrate with as many popular apps and services as possible—whether directly or through using an app like Zapier as a bridge.